mohammad-tahmasebi-ci/milestone-project/README.md

 The website was tested manually, using MS Edge, Google Chrome, and Firefox.
 All available device settings were tested one at a time by:
 - Load the page on Firefox, MS Edge, Google Chrome
 - Taking advantage of the development tool on the above platforms to test different viewports
-- Accessing external social sites
+- Accessing external social sites provided on the footer
 - Testing the single menu option

 ### Functional Testing